kantraksel/workshoptool/README.md

 - Download progress is not visible

 ## Build
-- Requires CMake 3.15 and installed CURL library
+- Requires CMake 3.15, libcurl, nlohmann-json
 - Windows: requires MSC 19.35 or later
-- Linux: requires GCC 13.0.0 or later or fmt library
+- Linux: requires GCC 13.0.0 or later or libfmt